egidiodecaro/howto-logging/Log4j2-Maven-Guide.md

 You can always check the dependencies or the latest version to use here: https://logging.apache.org/log4j/2.x/maven-artifacts.html#Using_Log4j_in_your_Apache_Maven_build

 ## 2) Add the configuration file
-Log4j2 needs a configuration file where you can specify how the logging framework has to behave when it's called.
+Log4j2 needs a configuration file where you can specify how the logging framework behaves when it's used.
 This file can be a **.properties** file or a **.xml** file.
 In this guide, we will see how to use the .xml file.
 This file must be named **log4j2.xml** and can be located anywhere in the application's classpath, even though is usually found in the **src/main/resources** .
 In a multi module project it's the same, but it needs to be inside the module building the entire project.
 ### Configuration file example